gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 _________________________________________
 ## Comparison vaccinated vs. unvaccinated with eliminated bias - using different Methodes
+### I have not yet found a scientific Cox/Poisson method that completely eliminates the bias caused by the restriction “date of death > date of last dose” in order to fairly compare vaccinated and unvaccinated individuals and calculate efficacy.
 ---

 ### FL) cox time-varying with COX daily survival curve splot
-**This script was removed - did contain a big error - produced overlapping uvx vx curves independend of HR rate**
+**This script was removed - did contain a error - produced overlapping uvx vx curves independend of HR rate**
 _________________________________________

 ### FW) cox time-varying Methode with Kaplan–Meier (KM) survival curve plot